More features supported for SAML

 You can configure custom authentication class reference attribute in the SAML action command.
 Using the custom authentication class reference attribute, you can customize the class names in the appropriate SAML tags.
 The custom authentication class reference attribute along with namespace is sent to the SAML IdP as part of SAML SP authentication request.

-Previously, using SAML action command, you could configure only a set of predefined classes defined in authnCtxClassRef attribute.
+Previously, using SAML action command, you might configure only a set of predefined classes defined in authnCtxClassRef attribute.

 While configuring customAuthnCtxClassRef attribute, ensure the following: